 Multiple Lot Discount - May 1 annually or 60 Days After

-The 2019 Multiple Lot Discount (MLD) applications are about to go into the mail.
-The MLD is a special valuation that is afforded only to developers, licensed homebuilders and licensed contractors who are owners of undeveloped subdivision lots.
-It is codified under SC Code of Law section 12-43-225 and over the past several years, this law has been modified.
+Multiple Lot Discount (MLD) applications for new subdivisions go in the mail in the early part of the year and are due by May 1st.
+For existing, lots with a transfer must be applied for within 60 days of purchase.
+Please use this application.
+The MLD is a special valuation that is afforded only to developers, licensed homebuilders, and licensed contractors who are owners of undeveloped subdivision lots.
+It is codified under the SC Code of Law section 12-43-225 and over the past several years, this law has been modified.
 Therefore, the applicant is encouraged to review the law to ascertain their eligibility.
 Here is a link to Title 12, Chapter 43.
-For subdivision plats recorded after January 1, 2001, the subdivision must contain 10 or more buildable lots to be eligible for the MLD.
+For subdivision plats recorded after January 1, 2001, the subdivision must contain 10 or more buildable lots to be eligible for the MLD

 Military Homeowner Protection Act

-Active duty military that have received orders (PCS) or a temporary duty (TDY) assignment of at least one year may apply to retain the special assessment as legal residence on their property in Richland County, even though the property is no longer occupied as their primary residence.
-The deadline for the 2018 tax year was January 15, 2019.
+Active duty military that has received orders (PCS) or a temporary duty (TDY) assignment of at least one year may apply to retain the special assessment as a legal residence on their property in Richland County, even though the property is no longer occupied as their primary residence.

-It is important to note that the law requires that the property owner reapply each year inorder to retain the special assessment.
+It is important to note that the law requires that the property owner reapply each year to retain the special assessment